Overview

 Sieve

-The core of the language (as specified in RFC 5228) is fully supported, including the
+The core of the language (as specified in RFC 5228) is fully supported, including the language extensions defined in the base specification:

 The following Sieve language extensions are also supported: